SPKrak/motivational-mails/README.md

-# Motivating email
+# Motivational mails

-A simple motivating email message composed using python and CRON
+A simple, motivational mails generator made with python and CRON.